Tips for new Committers

 CET.
 As we have more than one server, changes are deployed only to a

-fraction of the server for about 1-2 hours.
+fraction of the servers for about 1 hour.
 During this time, you might

 get inconsistent results.